 Doctor of Ministry | 21st Century Ministry

-The Doctor of Ministry is a 35-credit hour program that will be delivered through a hybrid approach involving independent study, applied seminars, and residency seminars.
+The Doctor of Ministry is a 35-credit hour program that will be delivered through a hybrid approach involving independent study, online seminars, and residency seminars.
 In addition you will participate in the development and implementation of a significant ministry project and subsequent dissertation.
 Seminar coursework begins up to 2 months prior to seminar class time.
 The student will be expected to plan, carry out and evaluate a doctoral level project.

 *Each seminar requires a substantial amount of preparation, including reading and completion of written assignments, prior to the seminar.

 **On-site meeting is included in the residency seminar week.